cvelasqu/Velasquez-Profile/README.md

 This will be my profile for the telling stories with data course
 # About me

-Hello, I am MISM BIDA student at Carnegie Mellon
+Hello, I am a MISM BIDA student at Carnegie Mellon

 # What I hope to learn